Brought to you by Glenmark

 SYMPTOMS OF ALLERGIC RHINITIS

-The initial symptoms of allergic rhinitis may be confused with those of a common cold.
-Unlike colds, it is not contagious and not associated with fever, but is characterised by watery discharge from the nose, starts immediately after exposure to a trigger and resolves when the trigger is removed.
-The common cold starts 1-3 days after exposure to the virus and resolves within 3-7 days.2,3
+The initial symptoms of hay fever may be confused with those of a common cold.
+In contrast to a common cold, hay fever is not contagious and is not associated with fever.
+It is, however, characterised by the following: Firstly, a watery discharge from the nose.
+Secondly, it starts immediately after exposure to a trigger.
+And finally, it resolves when the trigger is removed.
+Furthermore, the common cold only starts 1-3 days after exposure to the virus and eventually resolves within 3-7 days.2,3

 Back to top